 - Experience.
-Every year, Mayo Clinic doctors perform more than 100 procedures to remove the relatively rare benign peripheral nerve tumors.
+Every year, Mayo Clinic doctors treat more than 500 people with benign peripheral nerve tumors.

 - Expertise.
-Mayo Clinic has earned national recognition for developing special techniques that let surgeons remove a tumor without damaging any nearby nerve.
+Mayo Clinic has earned national recognition for developing special techniques that let surgeons remove a tumor, often without damaging nerves.

 - Team approach.
-To diagnose and treat people who have benign peripheral nerve tumors. integrated teams of doctors trained to treat nerve disorders (neurologists and neurosurgeons) work with doctors trained in inherited conditions (geneticists) and professionals trained to help people regain movement and function.
+To diagnose and treat people who have benign peripheral nerve tumors, integrated teams of doctors, including neurologists and neurosurgeons, work with doctors trained in inherited conditions (geneticists) and professionals trained to help people regain movement and function.

 Peripheral nerve tumors affect nerves by growing within them (intraneural tumors) or by pressing against them (extraneural tumors).
 Most are benign.

-- Neurofibromatosis.
+- Neurofibromatosis 2 (NF2).
 If you develop acoustic neuromas on both sides of the brain, a rare event, you may notice progressive hearing loss, poor balance, headaches, facial pain or numbness.
-Untreated tumors that continue to grow can affect nearby nerves, including the brain stem, and cause death.
+Untreated NF2 tumors that continue to grow can affect nearby nerves, including the brainstem, and cause death.

 - Perineurioma.
 This rare benign peripheral nerve tumor can also develop as an extraneural tumor.
 It occurs most commonly in children and young adults and typically causes gradually progressive weakness and sensory loss involving an arm or leg.

 - Lipomas.
-Slow-growing fat cells cause these benign, soft lumps that usually appear under the skin on the neck, shoulders, back or arms of people who are 40 to 60 years old.
+Slow-growing fat cells cause these benign, soft lumps that usually appear under the skin on the neck, shoulders, back or arms.
 A lipoma near a nerve may compress it.
 Usually, though, they cause no pain or other problems.
 Your doctor may want to monitor it through regular checkups.